slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Trump*
 > *"All guns are loaded."
 -- Kevin Kelly*
-> *"Of all the bad men, religious bad men are the worst."
--- C.S.
-Lewis
-> *"Never assume that loud is strong and quiet is weak."
--- Gurubogsa*
-> *"Because she competes with no one, no one can compete with her."
--- Lao Tzu*

-- your follower is not always your fan
 - Find cassandras to stop catastrophes.
 The “Cassandras” are experts in their field.
 These people are data driven.
 - i fear not the man who's read ten thousand books, but the man who's read the book ten thousand times.
 - understand the difference of an adversary and an enemy to not accumulate enemys.